Foam Garden

 Lots of cavities with gabions and glass foam

-Wooden frame with willow drops for aquatic plants
+Wooden frame with willow weaves for aquatic plants

 This garden also has many cavities, even at the micro level.
-The wooden frame made of Amsterdams Grachtenhout forms the basis.
-There are 4 gabions for aquatic plants around the edges.
-These can be made with untreated steel because they are completely underwater.
-Fish can also hide here from predators.
-Because light transmission is crucial and the water is often cloudy, the soil has been raised.
-A bed of hemp cloth, pond soil, lime and shells (and sometimes some peach seeds and lava chunks) has been applied to it.
+The wooden frame made from Amsterdam canal wood forms the basis.
+Four gabions for aquatic plants hang along the edges.
+These can be made from untreated steel because they are completely submerged.
+Fish can also hide in them from predators.
+Because light transmission is crucial and the water is often cloudy, the bottom has been raised.
+A bed of hemp cloth, pond soil, lime and shells (and sometimes some peach pits and lava chunks) has been applied to this.

 Schuimtuin staalnet detail